Setup C++ courses

 The C++ course covers all seven facets of the C++ computer language.
 These facets are:

-1. The primary grammar: statements, expressions and operators which were (for the greater part) already available in C (but not all; some of C++'s additions are l- and r-value references; several new data types; strict use of const; and range-based for loops;
+1. The primary grammar: statements, expressions and operators which were (for the greater part) already available in C (but not all; some of C++'s additions are l- and r-value references; several new data types; strict use of const; range-based for loops; and lambda functions.

 2. The procedural part: the tools the language has to offer for top-down programming: functions etc..
 But again there are extensions: C++ offering overloaded functions, default function arguments, fine-grained scoping-rules and the ability to reducing life-times to sensible blocks;